 I also checked online, but those coops were expensive as well, and cost a fortune to ship since they were so heavy.

 I knew we were going to have to DIY a chicken coop.
 So, I started researching chicken coop plans online.
 There were some amazing plans but you had to pay for almost all of them.

 Don’t want to build a coop?
 Shop Chicken Coops at Tractor Supply

 Chicken Coop Plan

-Finally, we found a good base plan to start with that was free on PurinaMills.com and would work well for the amount of chickens we wanted to keep.
-The plans are great as is, but for our set up in our backyard and the way we wanted to run our feeder and water, we had to make some adjustments.
+Finally, we found a good base plan to start with that was free on PurinaMills.com and would work well for the number of chickens we wanted to keep.
+The plans are great as is, but for our setup in our backyard and the way we wanted to run our feeder and water, we had to make some adjustments.

 Note: The original link to the plans no longer works and I was unable to contact Purina Mills to find out where to download the file.
 So, I am including the .pdf we used for download here.
 I will continue to try to contact them to provide a proper source and link.